 Cooling efficiency is indicated by the seasonal energy efficiency ratio (SEER), which is the total heat removed from the conditioned space during the annual cooling season, expressed in Btu, divided by the total electrical energy consumed by the heat pump during the same season, expressed in watt-hours.

 The HSPF rates both the efficiency of the compressor and the electric-resistance elements.
-The most efficient heat pumps have an HSPF of between 8 and 10.

 To choose an air-source electric heat pump, look for the ENERGY STAR® label.
 In warmer climates, SEER is more important than HSPF.
 In colder climates, focus on getting the highest HSPF feasible.